 Tipping was never part of the culture in Cuba.
 It’s an imported concept.

 You should also avoid tipping people who work in tourism, hotels or run airbnbs (casa particulars).
 Often these people earn much more than the average Cuban.
 In the order of at least 400 times more.
-So do not tip them but instead tip the average Joe who goes above and beyond to help you.
+So do not tip tourism workers, but instead tip the average Joe who goes above and beyond to help you.

 When To Tip In Cuba